On Joint Functional Calculus For Ritt Operators: Abstract

 \section{Abstract}

 In this paper, we study joint functional calculus for commuting $n$-tuple of Ritt operators.
-We provide an equivalent characterisation of boundedness for joint functional calculus for Ritt operators on $L^p$-spaces, $1< p<\infty$.
-We also investigate joint similarity problem and joint bounded functional calculus on non-commutative $L^p$-spaces for $n$-tuple of Ritt operators.
+We provide an equivalent characterisation of boundedness for joint functional calculus for Ritt operators on $L^p$-spaces, $1< p<\infty,$ where each of them admits a bounded functional calculus.
+We also investigate joint similarity problem for commuting $n$-tuple of Ritt operators.
 We get our results by proving a suitable multivariable transfer principle between sectorial and Ritt operators as well as an appropriate joint dilation result in a general setting.

-\section{introduction}
+\section{Introduction}

 Let $X$ be a Banach space and $T$ be a linear operator on $X.$ In many instances it is important to assign a meaning to the symbol $f(T)$ for a bounded holomorphic function $f$ defined on an appropriate domain.
 From celebrated von Neumann inequality \cite{vN}, we can associate bounded functional calculus for every contraction when $X$ is a Hilbert space.
 More precisely, if $f$ is any holomorphic function with poles outside closure of the unit disc $\overline{\mathbb D}$ and $T$ a contraction, then